znsio/specmatic/.github/ISSUE_TEMPLATE/issue----support-question.md

 ## ❓ Support Forums

-For questions related to using the library, please visit a support community instead of filing an issue on GitHub.
+For questions related to using the library, please ask them on our [Github Discussions](https://github.com/znsio/specmatic/discussions) forum.
+You can also reach us through our [contact us](https://specmatic.in/contact-us/) page.

 - Documentation: https://specmatic.in/documentation.html